 Doesn't seem familiar?
 Jump to the "Original" help about accessing tests.

-On the Course Content page, select the title of your test.
-Your instructor may also organize tests in folders.
+You can also find tests on the Course Content page.
+Your instructor may also organize tests in folders and learning modules.
 Surveys aren't supported in the Ultra Course View at this time.

 After you select a test, the Details & Information panel appears.
-You can see the due date, number of attempts allowed, the time limit if imposed, and possibly goals and a rubric for grading.
-You can also see if the due date has passed and if any submissions are or will be late.
+View the due date, number of attempts allowed, the time limit if imposed, and possibly goals and a rubric for grading.
+Check if the due date has passed and if any submissions are or will be late.

 If no time limit exists, you can view a test and you don't have to submit it.
 When you select View assessment, you can just view the test or add some work.
 Not ready to submit?
 Select Save and Close in the panel.
 If you previously started the test, your work was saved.
 Select View assessment to resume working.